Learn how to cut names, letters and monograms from wood on the Cricut! These made great signs, puzzles, and cake toppers!

 First, I want you to look at your basswood and look at the grain of it.
 This matters because the grain of the wood, it’s more likely to break along the grain of the wood.
 So, with our letters and the way that we’ve structured it, we want the grain to go exactly the way that I’m putting it on the board, so this is the long way.
 But your design might call for something else.
 It kind of depends on where your little parts are, you know, are they going vertical or horizontal?
 And so once you’ve determined the grain, you want to, you want to tape your piece of basswood to your strong-grip mat.
 I’m just using painter’s tape here, that works fine.
 Masking tape is also fine.
 But make sure it’s taped.

 Okay, now we’re going to use my Maker and we’re going to use the knife blade.
 This is the knife blade.
 And we’re going to put that right into the mechanism.
 I’m sure it has a name, I don’t know what it is.
 The clamp, we’re going to put it in the clamp.
 And then these are the star wheels.
-I’ve already moved mine all the way over to the left.
+I’ve already moved mine all the way over to the right.
 But if you haven’t, you’re going to want to.
 You just need to slide them over.
 They can be a little stiff, so just work at it until you have them all the way over.
 And this is important so that you don’t mark up your wood.
 And make sure that you’ve got enough space behind your machine, always.
 Move mine out a bit, and then I’m going to load my mat and we’re going to get started.
 Everything’s taped down, good to go.
 I always check this.
 You don’t want little bits of tape sticking up that could like get caught in the rollers and gum up the works.

 So when it’s ready, click the flashing Cricut button, and it will start.
 And I’m going to give you a close-up shot of the knife blade at work, because I think it’s cool to see how these things work.
 So there you can see it.
 See the little gear move at the top?
 So the knife blade changes direction based on the cut.
 So because it’s not just a little point, it’s actually a little, there’s like a blade with a particular edge on it, that’s very, very sharp.
 And that’s how it can do this, it’s really pretty awesome.
 Of course, this is also why it tends to take a while.
 So it’s going to take 24 minutes for me to make this project.
 Which isn’t really so bad, it’s going to be 14 passes, it says.
 And while it’s working, make sure, this is important, make sure that Cricut Design Space stays open and stays as the active tab in your browser.
 And you should use Google Chrome.
 That’s what Cricut recommends, and that’s what I also recommend.
 If you need to go do other things on your computer, just go use a different window in your browser.
 If you are doing other things in you browser, the Cricut might stop getting the directions from your computer, and there’ll be a pause.
 And if that happens, usually you can just go right back to the Cricut Design Space tab and it’ll start working again.
 But generally speaking the advice is to keep that tab active while it’s cutting for the best results.